OpenWRT, WiFi 6E

 The main advantage of OpenWRT is adaptation simplicity under specific requirements of a particular project

-OpenWRT-based software is easy to port from one hardware platform to another (compare the man-hours of firmware transfer from SDK Qualcomm/Atheros to SDK Realtek)
+OpenWRT-based software is easy to port to other hardware platforms (if to compare with firmware transfer from Qualcomm/ Atheros SDK to Realtek SDK)

-OpenWRT operation system is the right choice for network devices that are not limited by standard router functions.
-However, this kind of distribution kit will not match in the case of strict RAM and flash memory requirements.
-We also advise not to use OpenWRT in an operator’s network environment with TR-069 management protocol and Auto-Provisioning technology which centrally manages the settings of IP phones.
+OpenWRT operating system is the right choice for the design of network devices that are not limited by standard router functions.
+However, this kind of distribution kit will not match the case of strict RAM and flash memory requirements.
+We also advise not to use OpenWRT in an operator’s network environment with the TR-069 management protocol and the auto provisioning technology, which centrally manages the settings of IP phones.

 Wi-Fi 6 significantly outperforms previous versions, even though users might not notice the difference.
 These changes do not revolutionize wireless routers and networks, but they include numerous enhancements:

 - support for potentially higher connection speeds

 - better support for the Internet of Things (IoT) and mobile devices

 Wi-Fi 6E refers to an extension of the Wi-Fi 6 standard.
 It consists of 14 additional radio channels at 80 MHz each and seven more at 160 MHz.
 However, these channels span the 6 GHz band, unlike all previous Wi-Fi standards with 2.4 or 5 GHz channels.
 That is why the main difference between Wi-Fi 6 and Wi-Fi 6E lies in the used frequencies: only Wi-Fi 6e can operate on 6 GHz frequencies.